-The Audit Committee is chaired by Peter Agnefjäll, and the other members are Christina Fagerberg and Sverre Josvanger.
-The Chief Internal Auditor acts as secretary of the Audit Committee.
-The composition of the committee meets the requirements of the NUES Code of Practice as regards independence and competence.
-The Nomination Committee's recommendation of candidates for election to the Board contains information on which Board members satisfy the requirements regarding independence and competence to sit on the Audit Committee.
-The committee's mandate was most recently updated in December 2023 to include sustainability reporting-related tasks.
+The Audit Committee is chaired by Bengt Rem, and the other members are Christina Fagerberg and Roger

+Vangen.
+The SVP Risk, Control & Investigations acts as secretary to the Audit Committee.
+The composition of the committee meets the requirements of the NUES Code of Practice as regards independence and expertise.
+The Nomination Committee's recommendation of candidates for election to the Board includes information on which Board members fulfil necessary independence and competence requirements to sit on the Audit Committee.
 The committee's mandate is set out in the Board's Rules of Procedure and in brief is as follows:

-- ascertain that internal and external accounting and sustainability reporting processes are organised appropriately and carried out efficiently, and are of high professional quality - keep under review the effectiveness and relevance of the work of the internal audit staff and of the company's risk management systems - monitor and assess the quality of the statutory audit of the consolidated financial statements and the certification of mandatory sustainability reporting - help to ensure the independence of the external auditor and ensure compliance with applicable rules and guidelines relating to the provision of additional services by the auditor to Orkla or the group companies - initiate investigations, if necessary, and propose measures relating to the above-mentioned points - conduct an annual review of and, if necessary, update its mandate and submit its recommendations concerning the mandate to the Board of Directors
+- verify that internal and external accounting and sustainability reporting processes are organised appropriately and carried out efficiently, and are of high professional quality - keep under review the effectiveness and relevance of the company's risk management systems - monitor and assess the quality of the statutory audit of the consolidated financial statements and the certification of mandatory sustainability reporting - help to ensure the independence of the external auditor and ensure compliance with applicable rules and guidelines relating to the provision of additional services by the auditor to Orkla or the group companies - initiate investigations, if necessary, and propose measures relating to the above points - conduct an annual review of and, if necessary, update its mandate and submit its recommendations concerning the mandate to the Board of Directors